 That’s not necessarily the same for born-in-the-cloud applications.
 SaaS metadata, more so than traditional metadata, contextualizes data for humans as well as machine processes.
 It’s increasingly being used to control collaboration and drive new services like Microsoft’s Delve and Google’s Inbox.
 This means understanding metadata is vital for SaaS admins.

 For SaaS applications that are messaging and collaboration tools – i.e., Google for Work, Office 365 – metadata plays a vital role in enabling collaboration and control, as it contains information about sharing settings, labels, tags, and ownership.
 All of these are important for allowing the right people, internally or externally, to easily find and use SaaS data.
 Additionally, new innovations such as Microsoft’s Delve and Google’s Inbox are leveraging metadata to provide a better, more contextual experience for users.

 For SaaS CRMs like Salesforce, metadata is not only important in contextualizing data, but it contains information about how your organization has customized the application.
 For example, it could contain how the UI will display for users or partners, as well as custom objects, triggers and workflows.
 In fact, metadata, not data, is what makes a CRM most useful for your organization.
 Without metadata, your data has no context, and it would be difficult to use in reports and dashboards.

 In the next post, we’ll discuss what happens when metadata is lost, and how you can protect your metadata while protecting your organization.
-To start protecting your Google Apps and Salesforce metadata right now, consider a trial of Spanning Backup.
+To start protecting your Google Workspace and Salesforce metadata right now, consider a trial of Spanning Backup.